ArduPilot/ardupilot_wiki/copter/source/docs/dji-f330-flamewheel.rst

    alternative to the O-ring suspension method.

-   -  Simply put a 3/4 inch square of adhesive backed Kyosho Zeal Gel under each corner of the flight controller.
+   -  Simply put a 3/4 inch square of adhesive backed Kyosho Zeal Gel under each corner of the autopilot.
-   -  And secure the flight controller with a Velcro strap over 1/2" of soft foam in light tension.
+   -  And secure the autopilot with a Velcro strap over 1/2" of soft foam in light tension.
 (Do NOT over tighten!).

 -  Either the Kyosho Zeal Gel or the O-ring suspension method will allow